ppijn/Rijksmuseum/README.md

 In this Readme I will be discussing the ups and downs that I had during this project and also what the most and hardest challenges were.

-Link to my project: https://ppijn.github.io/rijksmuseum/spa
+Link to my project: https://ppijn.github.io/rijksmuseum/spa (best to view it on mobile screenwidth)

 # Table of Content